svecosystem/formsnap/content/api-reference/common-types.md

 ---
-title: Generics
+title: Common Types
-description: The generic types used throughout the API reference.
+description: The common types used throughout the API reference.
 ---

-## Generic Types

-Throughout the API reference, you'll see a lot of generic types.
+Throughout the API reference, you'll see a lot of the same types being used.
 The following is a list of those types and what they mean.
 These types are the same as the ones used in the [Superforms API reference](https://superforms.rocks/api).

 ````ts
 /**